 Vegetarian alternatives are also available at Steveston’s Catch Kitchen + Bar where a couple of firm favourites will also lure carnivores: surf & turf or leek and asiago roast chicken.
 In contrast, options at the Deck Kitchen + Bar include grilled Atlantic salmon and pan-roasted duck breast.
 Still hungry?
 Consider Moxie’s Grill & Bar, where the $35 dinner menu features steak frites, blackened mahi mahi, or red Tahi chicken curry (plus a mini sticky toffee pudding dessert option).

-Harold’s Bistro & Bar is offering a choice of a lamb curry entrée choice or shrimp Cavatini pasta, while nearby CAVU Kitchen & Bar is offering two separate menus.
+Harold’s Kitchen & Bar is offering a choice of a lamb curry entrée choice or shrimp Cavatini pasta, while nearby CAVU Kitchen Bar is offering two separate menus.
 Their $35 dinner includes pork belly, lamb shank, and chimmichurri grilled chicken, while their $15 lunch offering includes a roast turkey club, avocado toast, or a BLT sandwich made with pork belly—plus a soup or salad appetizer and tasty dessert (the ‘no bake’ cheesecake is recommended).

 Steak & seafood